Schengen Alert LogoSchengen Alert

 2. An Authorized Visa Application Center: Most Schengen countries outsource their visa application process to companies like VFS Global, TLScontact, or BLS International.

 A quick Google search for "[Country Name] visa for [Your Nationality]" should take you to the official page.
 Bookmark this page and do not trust any other website.
+For more on this, read our post on the secrets to securing an appointment.

 The Hunger Games: How to Actually Book an Appointment